Everyone Says I Love You: Plot

-DJ falls for a gondolier and plans to drop out of college to marry him until she meets her next "flame": a student at Columbia University ("Cuddle up a Little Closer, Lovey Mine").
-She then falls for a rapper in New York, and finally falls in love with a dashing Parisian.
+DJ falls for a gondolier named Alberto and plans to drop out of college to marry him until she meets her next "flame": Ken Risley, a student at Columbia University, where his uncle teaches ("Cuddle up a Little Closer, Lovey Mine").
+She then falls for a rapper in New York, followed by a dashing Parisian.
 Competitive sisters Lane and Laura, DJ's half-sisters, both have crushes on a local lad, heir to the Vandermost millions, but 14-year-old Laura is heartbroken when Vandermost falls for Lane ("I'm Through with Love").

-Grandpa, an 88-year-old with dementia, occasionally wanders off, corralled by Freda the maid, who DJ jokingly claims was Hitler's maid at Berchtesgaden. ("It's Bavarian pasta, it doesn't need any sauce; Italian pasta needs sauce.
-The Italians were weak!")
-At foot fetishist Grandpa's funeral, the corpses at the chapel sing and dance to "Enjoy Yourself (It's Later than You Think)".
+Grandpa, an 88-year-old foot fetishist with dementia, occasionally wanders off, corralled by Freda the maid, who DJ jokingly claims was Hitler's maid at Berchtesgaden ("It's Bavarian pasta, it doesn't need any sauce; Italian pasta needs sauce.
+The Italians were weak!").
+At Grandpa's funeral, the corpses at the chapel sing and dance to "Enjoy Yourself (It's Later than You Think)".

-Skylar encourages ex-con Charles to study law, but he has other plans, involving the unwitting Skylar in a grocery store robbery with his gang.
-Begging to be let out of the getaway car, Skylar successfully escapes and eventually reconciles at a Halloween Party with a forgiving Holden ("Chiquita Banana").
+Skylar encourages ex-convict Charles to study law, but he instead involves the unwitting Skylar in a grocery store robbery with his gang.
+Begging to be let out of the getaway car, Skylar successfully escapes and eventually reconciles at a Halloween party with a forgiving Holden ("Chiquita Banana").
 This time Skylar swallows the engagement ring Holden has slipped in a box of Cracker Jack.

-Scott is diagnosed with a blockage in an artery that has restricted the flow of oxygen to his brain, but it successfully resolves.
-He immediately resigns from the Young Republicans Club and starts to espouse left-wing causes.

-Having lived out all her fantasies with "the man of her dreams", Von no longer yearns for them; she leaves Joe to return to her husband.
+Sometime later, Scott is diagnosed with a blockage in an artery that has restricted the flow of oxygen to his brain, but once it successfully resolves, he immediately resigns from the Young Republicans Club and begins espousing left-wing causes.
+Having experienced all her fantasies with the man of her dreams, Von no longer yearns for them; she leaves Joe to return to Greg.

-The family goes to Paris for Christmas and attends a Groucho Marx-themed New Years party ("Hooray for Captain Spaulding").
-When Bob comes down with a cold, Steffi reunites with Joe and they reminisce, acknowledging that although their marriage didn't work out ("I'm Through With Love"), they still have feelings for each other.
-Although Steffi loves Bob "wholeheartedly", she and Joe kiss while accepting the boundaries of their mutually supportive relationship.
-Steffi encourages Joe to find someone who will make him happy.
-The family dances to "Everyone Says I love You" as DJ falls for a dance partner in a Harpo Marx costume.
+The family travels to Paris for Christmas and attends a Groucho Marx-themed New Years party ("Hooray for Captain Spaulding").
+When Bob suffers a cold, Steffi attends with Joe; they reminisce, acknowledging that although their marriage has failed ("I'm Through With Love"), they still care about each other.
+Although Steffi loves Bob "wholeheartedly", she shares a mutually supportive kiss with Joe before encouraging him to find someone suitable.
+The family dances to "Everyone Says I love You" as DJ romances a dance partner in a Harpo Marx costume.